Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 ---
 title: "React Tutorial: Getting Started with React Form and Event Handling"
-description: "Form handling in React works a bit different compared to the regular HTML form that is handled by the DOM.
-In this step-by-step guide, you will learn how to successfully handle form in React."
+description: "Form handling in React works a bit different compared to the regular HTML form.
+In this step-by-step guide, you will learn this in a simple way."
 category: "React"
 datePublished: "2020-01-27 10:29:00"
-dateUpdated: "2020-04-12 10:29:00"
+dateUpdated: "2020-05-17 10:29:00"
 featured: "./images/react-form-handling.png"
 tags:
   - react